-It's important for us to step back sometimes and re-think why we teach topics in a particular order.
-Each of us were taught some particular way, and we became linguists, so it's easy to fall into the trap of believing that the way we learned is fine.
+Different choices have different benefits, and it's important for us to step back sometimes and re-think why some topics are traditionally taught in a particular order.
+Each of us were taught some particular way, and we became linguists, so it's easy to fall into the trap of believing that the way we learned is the best way.

 But maybe we would have become linguists even with poorly-taught courses!
 Maybe we could reach more people with different choices.
-You don't need to re-think everything, but it's good to re-think some things some times.
-Before we event think about the order of topics, we have to come up with the topics!
-Beyond some very basics, we still have some flexibility.
-And there are a lot of topics that tend to get downplayed or even ignored in phonetics and phonology.
+We don't need to re-think everything, but it's good to re-think some things some times.